Top 5 This Week

 Knife River Indian Villages and Native Heritage

-The Knife River Indian Villages National Historic Site, near Stanton in central North Dakota, preserves the earthlodge village sites of the Hidatsa and Mandan peoples — the agricultural tribes who inhabited permanent villages along the Missouri River for centuries before European contact and who welcomed the Lewis and Clark Expedition in the winter of 1804-1805.
-The site’s reconstructed earthlodge provides the most complete representation of Plains village life available in the Missouri River corridor.
-The nearby Fort Clark State Historic Site preserves the trading post where smallpox devastated the Mandan population in the 1837 epidemic, one of the most catastrophic events in the history of Northern Plains Native peoples.
+Near Stanton in central North Dakota, the Knife River Indian Villages National Historic Site preserves the earthlodge village sites of the Hidatsa and Mandan — farming peoples who lived in permanent towns along the Missouri River for centuries before European contact, and who welcomed the Lewis and Clark Expedition during the winter of 1804–1805.
+A reconstructed earthlodge on site gives the fullest picture of Plains village life anywhere in the Missouri River corridor.
+A short drive away, the Fort Clark State Historic Site marks the trading post where the 1837 smallpox epidemic devastated the Mandan population — one of the most catastrophic events in the history of Northern Plains Native peoples.

 Practical Information

-Hector International Airport (FAR) in Fargo and Bismarck Municipal Airport (BIS) provide air access with connections to Minneapolis, Denver, and other hubs.
-Car rental is essential — North Dakota’s attractions are spread across a large state, and interstate I-94 (running east-west through Fargo and Bismarck) and US-85 (running north-south from Watford City through Medora) are the primary road arteries.
-The best travel season is June through September; Theodore Roosevelt National Park is accessible year-round, but the most comfortable visits occur in May–June (spring wildflowers) and September–October (fall colors, smaller crowds).
-Winter visits to the badlands offer a dramatically different landscape but require proper preparation for extreme cold.
+Air access comes through Hector International Airport (FAR) in Fargo and Bismarck Municipal Airport (BIS), both with connections to Minneapolis, Denver, and other hubs.
+A rental car is essential: the state’s attractions spread across a lot of ground, and you will lean on two arteries — interstate I-94 running east–west through Fargo and Bismarck, and US-85 running north–south from Watford City down through Medora.
+June through September is the prime window.
+Theodore Roosevelt National Park stays open year-round, but the most comfortable trips fall in May and June, when wildflowers bloom, or September and October, when the fall color comes in and the crowds thin.
+Winter turns the badlands into a different place entirely — dramatic, but only for travelers prepared for extreme cold.

-North Dakota’s rewards are proportional to the curiosity the traveler brings.
-The state does not market itself aggressively or present obvious spectacle — but the traveler who drives the Enchanted Highway at dusk, watches bison move through the badlands at sunrise, or stands in the silence of the Prairie Pothole Region on a spring morning discovers that what looks featureless from the interstate contains a profound and distinctive American landscape.
-The challenge of finding North Dakota is the challenge of slowing down to see it.
+What North Dakota gives back is proportional to the curiosity you bring.
+The state does not market itself hard or trade in obvious spectacle.
+But drive the Enchanted Highway at dusk, watch bison move through the badlands at sunrise, or stand in the silence of the Prairie Pothole Region on a spring morning, and the country that looks featureless from the interstate reveals itself as one of the most distinctive landscapes in America.
+Finding North Dakota is mostly a matter of slowing down enough to see it.

 Getting the Most Out of Your Visit

-A few practical points that will improve any trip to North Dakota.
-Book accommodation and major attractions — particularly national parks, popular hiking trails, and well-known restaurants — as far in advance as possible; the most desirable options can fill weeks or months ahead, especially in peak season.
-Having a car provides the most flexibility for exploring beyond the main centers, and most of North Dakota’s most rewarding experiences are in places not easily reached by public transport.
-The best local knowledge is often found in regional visitor centers, independent bookshops, and by talking to residents — the most memorable discoveries on any trip are rarely the ones in the guidebooks.
-Allocate more time than you think you need: North Dakota consistently rewards travelers who slow down and explore in depth rather than trying to cover maximum ground in minimum time.
+A few practical points to sharpen any North Dakota trip.
+Book lodging and major attractions — national parks, popular trails, well-known restaurants — as far ahead as you can; the best options fill up weeks or months out, especially in peak season.
+A car buys the most flexibility, and most of the state’s rewarding experiences sit in places public transport never reaches.
+For local knowledge, head to regional visitor centers and independent bookshops, or simply talk to residents — the trips you remember rarely come straight from a guidebook.
+Above all, budget more time than you think you need.
+North Dakota pays off for travelers who slow down and dig in rather than racing to cover ground.

 Felipe Cota